SupurCalvinHiggins/212-fall-2015/assignments/ha-05/readme.md

 > multi-level linked list only contains string values and
 > no repeated values are allowed.

-You are required to design an implement a class `MultiLevelLinkedList` that supports at least the following `public methods`.  **You are required to implement these methods using recursion**.
+You are required to design and implement a class `MultiLevelLinkedList` that supports at least the following `public methods`.  **You are required to implement these methods using recursion**.
 Note that the methods below are only the minimum required methods.
-You may add any additional private methods or helper functions as needed.
+You may need to add constructor, destructor, and any additional private helper functions as needed.
 The recursive logic must be implemented either in the methods below or in helper functions called by these methods.